oraqlle/cpp-book/src/ch03-common-concepts/data-types.md

-In addition to these integer types there are `std::size_t` and `std::ptrdiff_t` which are the unsigned and signed types respectively that have the max bit width available on a given architecture, eg. 64 bits on 64-bit architecture. `std::size_t` is the type used when index arrays or getting the size of objects.
-The odd name for `std::ptrdiff_t` is because this is the type returned after pointer arithmetic however, it is really the largest signed integer type.
+In addition to these integer types there are `std::size_t` and `std::ptrdiff_t` which are the unsigned and signed types respectively that have the max bit width available on a given architecture, eg. 64 bits on 64-bit architecture. `std::size_t` is the type used when indexing arrays or getting the size of objects.

 #### Literals

+Literals are the symbols that represent an actual value in C++ source code.
+They are mostly used to initialize a variable.
+For example, `1` is an integer literal of type `int` while `"Hello"` is a string literal of type `const char*` (ignore the meaning of this type for now).

-You can specify the type/width of an integer using a literal suffix from the table below with the `u` suffix being able to be used in combination with the other two.
+Literals can have a suffix operator applied to specify the literal has a specific type or bit width.
+Some can be used in combination with others such as the `u` literal suffix on integer literals.

 | Keyword      | Description |
 |--------------|:-----------:|